sivarama2794/trailnew/README.md

 # HTS Help File
 This is intended as a quick reference on how to work with the Howell Test Software and also to showcase different features of HTS.

-TESTER
+Syntax
 ======
-> Below are the steps and general syntax on how to run the Howell Test Software.
+> Below are the general syntax on how to write commands.

 MSG command